esp32beans/ESP32_USB_Host_HID/examples/keybocat/README.md

 Install "NimBLE-Arduino" by h2zero using the Arduino IDE Library Manager.

+## PNG decode library

+Install using the Arudino IDE Library Manager the library "PNGdec" by Larry Bank.

 ## Troubleshooting

 If keystrokes do not appear on the BLE host, make sure NimBLE has been